-End in Different Languages: End, a small word with immense understanding dependent on various individual with diversified intellect and acknowledgment.
+End in Different Languages: End, a small word with immense understanding dependent on various individual with diversified intellect and acknowledgement.
 The meaning highlight final part of something which may defined through time, period, activity or a story.
 In other words, something which is extreme and furthest from one focal point.

-How to Say End in 88 Different Languages
+End in All Languages

 Different Languages | Word The End |